-Australia Day celebrations were held at the Burdekin Theatre on Wednesday 25th January 2017 where residents were recognised for the their community spirit.
+Australia Day celebrations were held at the Burdekin Memorial Hall on Thursday 25th January 2018 where residents were recognised for the their community spirit.
 The Burdekin Shire Council Australia Day Awards recognise members of our community who have made an outstanding contribution to the community, and for exceptional achievement in many areas.

 Citizen of the Year

 Winner – Alfred Shand

 The Recipient was one of the founding members of the Burdekin Machinery Preservationist back in the early 1980’s through his efforts as treasurer over the past 33 years, the organisation has received several grants which have enabled them to construct buildings and fund projects, including the installation of the Cox family’s 1930s (nineteen thirties) Engineering works at the Brandon Heritage Centre.